 heritage-banner-1.png

-The criteria for registration of an Object on the South Australian Heritage Register is covered by Section 16(2) of the Heritage Places Act 1993.
+The criteria for the registration of an Object on the South Australian Heritage Register is covered by Section 16(2) of the Heritage Places Act 1993.

 An object is of heritage significance if –